-One of the most common questions I get asked by my clients is what they should wear to a boudoir shoot – which isn’t too surprising as for many of us a boudoir shoot goes beyond the realms of our day to day lingerie drawer!
+One of the most common questions I get asked by my clients is “what should I wear for a boudoir shoot?” – which isn’t too surprising as for many of us a boudoir shoot goes beyond the realms of our day to day lingerie drawer!
 If you’ve got a shoot coming up, sit back, relax and have a read of my top tips below for inspiration and help planning your outfit – and don’t forget, you can get your free copy of my more detailed Prepare for Your Boudoir Shoot PDF guide when you sign up to my mailing list just to the right of this post!

-A great outfit has to have great foundations, so go for a bra fitting and make sure you’re currently wearing the right size – your boobs will thank you for it!
-Over the last few years, I’ve been lucky enough to have mine done by the girls at Curvy Kate during lingerie events, but Rigby & Peller are renown for their exceptional fitting service.
-Alternatively, my go to high street bra fitter is Marks and Spencer, who have always done a pretty awesome job for me in the past.
+A great outfit usually has great foundations, so if you’re a bra-wearing human, treat your breasts to a bra fitting and make sure you’re currently wearing the right size – your body will thank you for it!
+Over the last few years, I’ve been lucky enough to have mine done by the team at Curvy Kate during lingerie events, but Rigby & Peller are renowned for their exceptional fitting service.
+Alternatively, my go-to high street bra fitter is Marks and Spencer, who have always done a pretty awesome job for me in the past.
 Equally, if you’re more of a bralette, or no bra at all, person – you do you!

 Stockings tend to be more flattering on the thighs than hold-ups – with What Katie Did being a firm favourite with clients.
 Be sure to bring a couple of pairs in case you get any ladders or snags in them.
 You’ll also need a suspender belt to hold your stockings up.
 However, stockings are not an absolute requirement for a boudoir shoot.
 Whatever you choose, be comfortable.